 The purpose of this letter is to certify the actuarial adequacy of the contributions being made by the Commonwealth of Pennsylvania and other participating agencies to the Pennsylvania State Employees' Retirement System (SERS), and to discuss the approach currently being taken toward meeting the financing objectives of the plan.
-The results provided herein are based upon the December 31, 2008 annual actuarial valuation.
+The results provided herein are based upon the December 31, 2009 annual actuarial valuation.

-The funding objective of the plan is set forth in the SERS code.
-The annual employer contribution is equal to the sum of the following for the fiscal year beginning July 1, 2009:
+The funding objective of the plan is set forth in the State Employees' Retirement Code (SERC).
+The annual employer contribution is equal to the sum of the following for the fiscal year beginning July 1, 2010: